 3 – Drink Warm Lemon Water

 Squeezing the juice from fresh lemons into a cup full of warm water is usually enough to get relief from your constipation symptoms.
-It is also true that fresh lemon water is good at eliminating bodily waste on a timely basis.
+Drinking lemon water can help your body get rid of waste much faster than any other substance.

 Just ignore the sour or bland taste, for drinking it will enable your internal organs to get to work faster at removing the toxins that might be responsible for the constipation symptoms in the first place.
 It is one of the most ideal and cheapest natural home remedies for constipation.